 Papers described these horrifying photoshoots as evidence of the massive death of more than half a million people during 1865—fields covered with unburied bodies, results of the arbitrariness of warring armies.
-The bloody history of the Civil War is nailed with this photo.
+Gardner nailed the horrors of Civil war with his combat historical photos.

 7. The Horse in Motion, Eadweard Muybridge, 1878.

 An experimental photo set of Eadweard Muybridge demonstrating the horse movement during running was an ambitious large scale project.
-It all started from a dispute between the governor of California, Leland Stanford, who claimed that horses during gallop become airborne, and his opponent, who claimed that at least one leg touches the ground.
+It all started from a dispute between the governor of California, Leland Stanford, who claimed that horses during gallop became airborne, and his opponent claimed that at least one leg touched the ground.

 There is no chance to catch this moment by the naked eye, as well as by a single photo.
-So, the government sponsored the construction of a whole “photodrome” – a long white wall and 12 cabins with cameras.
-Black horses (for maximum contrast), run a wooden track, alternately triggering cameras and capturing all phases of the horse running.
+So, the government-sponsored the construction of a whole “photo dome” – a long white wall and 12 cabins with cameras.
+Black horses (for maximum contrast) run a wooden track, alternately triggering cameras and capturing all horse running phases.
 As a result, Muybridge received 12 shots, and among them were those who recorded the moments when all four legs of the horse were in the air.
-Animation history starts with this photo.
+Animation history starts with this picture.

-Lately, he repeated this experiment with 24 cameras and created the first animation in his “zoopraxiscope,” which pushed the development of animation and cinema.
+Lately, he repeated this experiment with 24 cameras and created the first animation in his “zoopraxiscope,” which pushed animation and cinema development.

 8. Bandit’s Roost, 59½ Mulberry Street, Jacob Riis, 1888.

 The end of the 19th century in New York City is called the “Progressive era” – fast growth of the industry, an increase of the population, enlargement of the city line.
 But this growth had its price.
-He was attracted by the dream.
+The dream attracted him.
 A lot of people left for the Big Apple and faced poverty and need.
 This side of future metropolis life was on the blind spot of society, and Jacob August Riis uncovered the life of poor people in his book “How the Other Half Lives: Studies among the Tenements of New York.”
-One of the most capturing photos is Bandit’s Roost 59½ Mulberry Street showing the reality of the criminal environment in slums of the Lower East Side.
+One of the most capturing photos is Bandit’s Roost 59½ Mulberry Street showing the criminal environment’s reality in the slums of the Lower East Side.
 He captured unknown heroes of the criminal history in one sharp photo.

 This work created a basement for a new branch of journalism – “muckraking,” connected brave reporters who unveiled a dirty truth of life.